-That trusty old knife that you carry around is probably made of a familiar steel, 420 steel.
-420 steel is widely available in most makes of knives.
+That trusty old knife that you carry around is probably made of familiar steel, i.e, the 420 steel.
+The 420 steel is widely available in most knives.
 This steel provides a wide range of benefits but its weakness is that it doesn’t contribute to any one area significantly; however, this does not make it a bad blade to buy.
 The 420 steel serves a few purposes extremely well and is versatile where others are not.
 The reasons for buying a 420 steel blade may be specific or general.